 Why You’ll Love Honey Bacon BBQ Chicken Lollipops

 Drumsticks and lollipops.
-I can’t help but think of a small child going HAM on a drum set or getting a lollipop after a visit to the bank with mom and dad.
-Each of these is a great thing.
-Who says this joy isn’t for adults to enjoy as well?!
-We’ll be the ones playing with our food a bit as we transform these regular chicken drumsticks into something worth talking about.
+I can’t help but think of a small child going HAM on a drum set or getting a lollipop after a visit to the bank with Mom and Dad.
+Who says this joy isn’t for adults to partake in as well?!
+We’ll be the ones playing with our food a bit as we transform these regular chicken drumsticks into an absolute favorite.

 How to Make Honey Bacon BBQ Chicken Lollipops